Filter and VCF Envelope

 If you're not familiar with how filters work, a lowpass filter allows frequencies below the cutoff frequency setting to pass through, but blocks frequencies above the cutoff frequency.
 Highpass is the opposite of lowpass mode: high-frequency content remains, but low frequencies are removed as the cutoff frequency increases.
 The BP button enables bandpass mode, combining both lowpass and highpass modes, leaving sound only "in the middle."
 The cutoff frequency lies roughly halfway between the falloff on each side.
 Setting the LP>HP/Notch knob to its center position (BP button disabled) results in a notch response - this is the opposite of bandpass, i.e. a small band of the frequency spectrum is removed but all frequencies above and below pass through.
 This may not sound very useful, but sweeping the frequency of a notch filter results in an interesting phaser-like sound.

 Frequency- Sets the frequency where frequency attenuation begins.
-Its effect dependent upon the currently chosen filter mode (lowpass, highpass, bandpass, or notch).
+Its effect is dependent upon the currently chosen filter mode (lowpass, highpass, bandpass, or notch).

 Cutoff Frequency and Mod boxes- Sets the frequency where frequency attenuation begins with its effect dependent upon the currently chosen lowpass/bandpass/notch/highpass/etc. filter mode.
 The modulation controls beneath allow CV control of the cutoff frequency; two identical sets of mod controls are provided allowing two independent cutoff mod sources.